hafidzilkhairi/Golang-SimpleWebServerTLS/README.md

 <h4><li>Simple Web Server</li></h4>
 <p align="justify">
-Just clone it to your local machine and type "go run config.go webServer.go" and you machine turn into a web Server
+Just clone it to your local machine and type "sudo go run config.go webServer.go" and you machine turn into a web Server
 <p>

 </ol>